-Bile culture is a laboratory test to detect disease-causing germs in the biliary system.
+Bile culture is a laboratory test to detect disease-causing germs (bacteria, viruses, or fungi) in the biliary system.

 How the Test is Performed